Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/DataSets.md

 ### Pigeon in Skinnerbox for 3D analysis by [Guillermo Hidalgo Gadea](https://www.bio.psy.ruhr-uni-bochum.de/members_guillermo.html)

 A single pigeon was recorded in a Skinnerbox for a short habituation period of 5 minutes.
-Six synchronized cameras (FLIR BFS) were mounted on the four upper corners of the box and in the two lower corners of the fron side.
+Six synchronized cameras (FLIR BFS) were mounted on the four upper corners of the box and in the two lower corners of the from side.
 The pigeon did not perform any specific task during the recording.

 ```{toggle}
 <div><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.25%;"><figure style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.25%; margin-block-end: 0; margin-block-start: 0; margin-inline-start: 0; margin-inline-end: 0;" ><iframe src="https://media.publit.io/file/demo_pigeon_skinnerbox.mp4" scrolling="no" style="border: 0; top: 0; left: 0; width: 100%; height: 100%; position: absolute; overflow:hidden;" allowfullscreen=""></iframe></figure></div></div>